damiant/dust/CONTEXT.md

 **Ice**:
 An ice sales location.
 Like Restroom, the useful Ice is the nearest.

+**Medical**:
+A first-aid or medical station.
+Like Restroom, the useful Medical is the nearest.

+**Friend**:
+A person whose playa address or Camp you saved.
+_Avoid_: contact

+**Reminder**:
+A private timed note the user created.
+It is not an Event.
+_Avoid_: Event, private event

 **Favorite**:
 A Camp, Art, Event, or Party the user has starred.